mxk6233/AITherapist/TEST_BREAKDOWN_DOCUMENTATION.md

 ## Overview

-This document provides a comprehensive breakdown of all test files for four use cases (UC11, UC29, UC36, UC38), including:
+This document provides a comprehensive breakdown of all test files for seven use cases (UC11, UC29, UC34, UC36, UC38, UC39, UC40), including:
 - Detailed test case information
 - Requirement traceability matrix
 - Test results and status